saiteja-danda/Non-linear-and-linear-techniques-for-dimensionality-reduction-visualization-on-single-cell-data/README.md

 Open source communities are such unique places to learn, innovate, and contribute.
 Any contributions to this project are deeply appreciated.

 ## 7. Acknowledgments
 This research was partially supported by Mitacs and Natural Sciences and Engineering Research Council of Canada, NSERC.
-I want to thank [Dr. Luis Rueda](https://luisrueda.myweb.cs.uwindsor.ca/) for his continuous support and motivation and the University of Windsor Office of Research and Innovation.
+I want to thank [Dr. Luis Rueda](https://luisrueda.myweb.cs.uwindsor.ca/) for his continuous support and motivation, Akram Vasighizaker, a PhD student for her collaboration on this project, and the University of Windsor Office of Research and Innovation.

 ## 8. License
   See [License](https://github.com/saiteja-danda/Non-linear-and-linear-techniques-for-dimensionality-reduction-visualization-on-single-cell-data./blob/main/LICENSE)